What is Charitable Giving and Its Different Types?

 So, if you are looking for ways of donating to charities while saving on your taxes, you could consider one or more of these options.
 It is recommended that you consult legal, tax, and financial experts.

 You can make an impact with your charitable giving while enjoying some tax benefits.
-Choose your charities and strategist your giving so that you benefit and make a difference to the society!
+Choose your charities and strategist your giving so that you benefit and make a difference to society!